-A man's average bone mineral density (BMD) is higher than a woman's, and men have a lower risk for osteoporosis.
-All men, though, naturally lose bone mass as they age, and some men do develop osteoporosis, which can be devastating to an older man's health.
-Men who fracture a bone in their spine have a much greater risk of getting other fractures and losing their mobility.
+A man's average bone density is higher than a woman's, and men have a lower risk for osteoporosis.
+All men, though, naturally lose bone mass as they age.
+And some men do develop osteoporosis, which can be devastating to an older man's health.
+Men who fracture a bone in the spine have a much greater risk of getting other fractures and losing their mobility.

 Most men develop osteoporosis as a result of: